bpicolo/radiant/README.md

 radiant serve radiant.yaml &

 curl -H"Radiant-Proxy-Backend: main" localhost:5000
+{
+  "name" : "<name>",
+  "cluster_name" : "docker-cluster",
+  "cluster_uuid" : "<uuid>",
+  "version" : {
+    "number" : "6.6.0",
+    "build_flavor" : "default",
+    "build_type" : "tar",
+    "build_hash" : "a9861f4",
+    "build_date" : "2019-01-24T11:27:09.439740Z",
+    "build_snapshot" : false,
+    "lucene_version" : "7.6.0",
+    "minimum_wire_compatibility_version" : "5.6.0",
+    "minimum_index_compatibility_version" : "5.0.0"
+  },
+  "tagline" : "You Know, for Search"
+}
 ```

 ## Defining a search API

+The primary goal of Radiant is to provide shared search APIs to simplify the usage and updating of queries from a variety of different services in your infrastructure.
 Radiant allows you to define new search endpoints with simple YAML configurations.
 The default search directory for search definitions
 is `./searches`.

 Here's an example search, against a cluster pre-loaded with [Kibana's sample Shakespeare data](https://www.elastic.co/guide/en/kibana/current/tutorial-load-dataset.html):